 How to Negotiate Buyer in Readymade Garment Business?

 A successful buyer negotiation outcome does not mainly occur through luck but by following a clear process.
-The process which reflects the various levels of knowledge of the subject of negotiation.
-A garment merchandiser has to do a lot of task to negotiate the buyer.
-This article has presented a details discussion on buyer negotiation process which are deeply followed in readymade garments sector.
+The process reflects the various levels of knowledge of the subject of negotiation.
+A garment merchandiser has to do a lot of tasks to negotiate with the buyer.
+This article has presented a detailed discussion on buyer negotiation processes which are deeply followed in the readymade garments sector.

 Buyer Negotiation Process Followed by Garment Merchandiser:

-An effective buyer negotiation can be made by following some key factors which are mentioned in the below:
+An effective buyer negotiation can be made by following some key factors which are mentioned below:

 - Researching the needs of both parties,